Email this link to a friend.

 - If the fertilization rate is poor after IVF, this usually suggests sperm dysfunction.
 The best way of correcting this is to do an ICSI in the next treatment cycle

-- If the fertilization is poor after ICSI, this usually suggests poor egg quality .
-Sperm quality should not affect fertilization rate after ICSI.
+- If the fertilization is poor after ICSI, this usually suggests poor egg quality.
+Sperm quality should not affect the fertilization rate after ICSI.

 If the embryo Quality is bad, what are the chances of pregnancy?

 Ans: Even poor quality embryos can become a healthy baby.
-However, the probability for implantation is lesser , as compared to good quality embryo.
+However, the probability for implantation is lesser, as compared to a good quality embryo.

-Ans: This is because the chances of a high order multiple pregnancy are very high.
+Ans: This is because the chances of high order multiple pregnancies are very high.
 More is not always better !
-Transferring more than 3 embryos just increases the risk of a multiple pregnancy, without improving the chances of success.
+Transferring more than 3 embryos just increases the risk of multiple pregnancies, without improving the chances of success.
 This is especially true if the patient is young; and the embryos are Grade A.

 Does Day 5/6 Embryo Transfer (Blastocyst) help increase the chances of pregnancy?

-Ans: No. Blastocyst transfer doesn't increase Pregnancy rate.
+Ans: No. Blastocyst transfer doesn't increase the Pregnancy rate.
 However, it does allow us to select the best quality embryos, because we allow the embryos to compete amongst themselves, and then choose the best.
-Thus, it enables us to transfer fewer embryos as compared to a Day 2/3 transfer, thereby reducing the chances of a multiple pregnancy.
+Thus, it enables us to transfer fewer embryos as compared to a Day 2/3 transfer, thereby reducing the chances of multiple pregnancies.

-Will sequential embryo transfer help increase chances of pregnancy ?
+Will sequential embryo transfer help increase the chances of pregnancy?

 Ans: Yes.
-Sequential Embryo transfer does help increase pregnancy rate.
-But it also increases the chances of multiple pregnancy.
+Sequential Embryo transfer does help increase the pregnancy rate.
+But it also increases the chances of multiple pregnancies.
 This is why very few clinics offer this.